AgentMC/Sao19/Translate/En/Part6.md

 Listening to that words, Ronye noticed that his face had been colored as well with both hands passing down the cheeks already.
 As Kirito who glanced at her face said that she was "cool, looking great" with a smiley face, she felt bottom of her palms got hotter.

-"Then, senpai, I hop its washable, is it not?"
+"Then, senpai, I hope its washable, is it not?"

 She asked with a blunt sharp voice, and Kirito hurriedly frowned and nodded.